centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 ### Heading

 * This needs to be a `h1` heading
-* The sub-heading is part of the heading to allow screen readers to read the heading properly.
+* The Sub heading is part of the heading to allow screen readers to read the heading properly.
-* The sub-heading is part of the heading to allow screen readers to read the heading properly.
+* The Sub heading is part of the heading to allow screen readers to read the heading properly.
 * Sub heading is a `<span>` tag with a `h5` class.
 * Main heading is a `<span>` tag with a `h1` class.
 * `enlighten` class in the main heading `<span>` to make the heading light.